sysops-notes/sysops-notes.github.io/sections/ec2.md

 ## Elastic IP

-* Mask failure of an instance or se by quickly remapping the address
+* Mask failure of an instance or service by quickly remapping the address
 * 5 IP by default
 * Associate -> Disassociate -> Associate